 My Favorite Homemade Brownies

-My grandmother always made the best homemade brownies.
-As I would watch her whip up the sugar, butter, and eggs, I would grow inpatient with anticipation.
-The smell of brownies baking would keep me close to the kitchen as I waited for the hot pan to come out of the oven.
-Waiting for the chocolatey brownies to cool was optional, but if she was making them for a church potluck, not even I could steal a brownie out of the pan!
+I love the smell of homemade brownies.
+Waiting for these chocolatey brownies to cool is optional!
 These Homemade Brownies are extra chocolatey and made completely from scratch.
 With this homemade brownie recipe, you’ll never need a box mix again!
 We love these rich brownies with dense, fudgy middles and crinkly tops.
 They are so simple to make and they taste amazing.
 You certainly will be able to taste the homemade difference.

 The best part is the recipe goes together quickly and fills a 12 X 18 pan so it feeds a crowd.
 The ingredients are simple and should become a staple in your pantry.
 You never know when you might need a quick dessert for unexpected company, and these brownies will certainly make them feel like special guests!
 It is the perfect dessert to take to a potluck or a picnic.
 Children AND adults will be coming back for a second brownie as this recipe stands above the rest.